 - Customize – these advanced controls allow you to go even further by customizing the Coloration Level, Color Diversity, and Shuffle Colors.
 This section also gives you access to a Dark mode—with a click of a button, you can switch your website to a darker version, and all the colors will adapt instantly with no effort on your part.

-Below is a demo for the Style Manager using Rosa 2, our restaurant WordPress theme.
+Below is a demo for the Style Manager using Patch, our minimalistic WordPress blog theme.
 Have no worries if you are using Vasco—the settings are the same.

 Creating your own color palette

 To create your own palette, all you have to do is go to the Style Manager → Colors and, using the color pickers at the top, change the colors one by one.
 This will ensure that your edits will apply instantly across the website.
 You can use the color picker like in the example below or insert the appropriate HEX color code.
 Use the preview section on the right to see your changes live.

 If you believe you have knowledge in this area and want a more granular approach to colors, you can do that by going into the settings for each website section.
 You can find out more about it in this article.

 - Color meanings: choose colors that resonate with the statement you want to draw.
 For example, blue inspires safety, integrity, and peace, while yellow is translated into energy and joyfulness.